Domestic violence and abuse

 - whether you want to take action to keep the violent partner away from you.
 This could include getting an injunction to protect yourself from more violent behaviour (known as a non-molestation order), or a court order to sort out who can stay in the family home, for example if you want to stop your violent partner from returning home (known as an occupation order).
 You can find more information about injunctions on The Rights of Women website www.rightsofwomen.org.uk .
 If you're considering these options, it's best to seek legal advice, see under heading Getting help from a local domestic violence service or a solicitor

 - housing.
 Your legal rights to the family home will depend upon the type of housing, the legal status of your relationship and whether or not you have children.
 You should get legal advice to ensure that you do everything possible to protect rights to the family home.
-You should seek advice about the family home even if you are leaving permanently because, if your partner sells the home, you may lose money and possessions
+You should seek advice about the family home even if you are leaving permanently because, if your partner sells the home, you may lose money and possessions.
+Find out more about what happens to your home when you separate.

 - children.
 If you have children you will need to decide if you are taking the children with you.
 It may be unsafe to leave them behind.
 You may need to use the courts to resolve who the children should live with and with whom they should have contact.
 You should seek legal advice, see under heading Getting help from a local domestic violence service or a solicitor

 - money.
 You will need to sort out your benefit entitlement and tax arrangements and whether or not to apply to court for maintenance for yourself.
 You may also want to apply to the Child Maintenance Service for them to arrange maintenance for your children.
-An organisation called Refuge has produced a financial guide for women experiencing domestic violence in England and Wales, available at www.refuge.org.uk .
+More about child maintenance

 If you need further information and advice, you should consult an experienced adviser, for example, a solicitor, law centre or Citizens Advice Bureau.
 To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.